 My advice is to use the longest leader possible that your casting can turn over.
-This will give you the best chance if the fish not seeing your fly line and eating your fly.
+This will give you the best chance if the fish do not see your fly line and eat your fly.

 The end of the leader should be a higher pound test or diameter than the tippet you plan on using to keep the taper going.

 If you plan on using a 6-pound test tippet, the end of the leader should finish with a 7 or 8-pound test monofilament line.
-The same goes for a 4x tippet, it should be tied on to a 3x diameter leader to keep the taper going for better fly presentation.
+The same goes for a 4x tippet, it should be tied onto a 3x diameter leader to keep the taper going for a better fly presentation.

 When fishing for trout you can move between a 6 and 3lb leader and tippet depending on the size and water you’re fishing.
 When targeting bonefish, a 16-10lb is what you’ll need.

-A tippet is the final piece of line you’ll tie on to the end of your leader and the other end attaches to the fly.
+Tippet is the final piece of monofilament (or fluorocarbon) nylon you’ll tie onto the end of your leader and the other end attaches to the fly.
 Tippets are one of the most important things to get right for your fly fishing success and picking the right tippet can mean catching a trout or not.